 - Eric Sterner, Fellow at the George C. Marshall Institute and faculty member at Missouri State University Graduate Department of Defense and Strategic Studies.

-To purchase a hard copy, please click here; electronic versions will be for sale on Amazon, Barnes & Noble, etc. Details will be posted here as they come available.
+To purchase a hard copy, please click here; electronic versions are for sale on Amazon, Barnes & Noble, etc.

 The Kindle version is available here